 NYC Jewish community terror threat averted by suspects’ arrest at Penn Station

-A “developing threat” to New York City’s Jewish community was averted early Saturday by the arrests of two armed men at Penn Station, NYPD Commissioner Keechant Sewell said in a statement.
+NEW YORK — A “developing threat” to New York City’s Jewish community was averted early Saturday by the arrests of two armed men at Penn Station, New York City Police Department Commissioner Keechant Sewell said in a statement.

-Christopher Brown, 22, of Riverhead, L.I. and Matthew Mahrer, 22, of the Upper West Side were arrested in Penn Station, said police sources.
+Christopher Brown, 22, of Riverhead, Long Island, and Matthew Mahrer, 22, of the Upper West Side, were arrested in Penn Station, said police sources.

 Mahrer, also 22, was charged with criminal possession of a weapon, which sources said was an illegal Glock 17 firearm.